 What better place to study contemporary issues in China than in Beijing, a city where the future is inextricably linked to the past?
-From the majestic Summer Palace to the bright lights and excitement of the Central Business District, the sights and sounds of Beijing will enchant you as you study Chinese history, economics, and culture.
+From the majestic Summer Palace to the bold designs of the National Center for the Performing Arts, the sights and sounds of Beijing will enchant you as you study courses organized by IES Abroad, taught by top scholars in the field.

-Based on the campus of the Beijing Foreign Studies University, the program begins with the Understanding China seminar followed by a series of rigorous 300-level seminars (such as Chinese Government and Politics and Modern Chinese Literature) taught one-at-a-time at an accelerated pace in the morning while you study Chinese in the afternoon.
+Based on the campus of the Beijing Foreign Studies University, the program begins with the Understanding China seminar.
+As part of this seminar, you conduct an interview project that culminates with student presentations.
+Next, you take a sequential series of rigorous 300-level seminars (such as Chinese Government and Politics and China’s Development and Environmental Challenges) taught one at a time at an accelerated pace, while you continue with your daily Chinese language studies.

-This program is structured around three distinctive “blocks” or modules that all students must take.
-Area studies seminars are taught in English by scholars from leading academic institutions in China, the United States, and Europe.
+This program is structured around three distinctive “blocks” or seminar modules that all students must take.
+You take one course per block, for a total of three during the semester.
+Area studies seminars are taught in English by scholars from leading academic institutions in China, the United States, and other countries.

-Each course features extensive experiential learning, and two courses include travel study to locations such as Yunnan Province and Tibet.
-With daily seminars and discussions of 2–3 hours, along with journaling, presentations, and challenging assignments, this program offers in-depth engagement with China.
+Each course features extensive experiential learning, and two courses include course-related excursions to locations such as Yunnan Province and Tibet.
+With daily two- to three-hour seminars and discussions, along with journaling, presentations, and challenging assignments, this program offers in-depth engagement with special China-focused academic topics.

-Beijing will also be your classroom.
-From eating jian bing from a street vendor to haggling in Mandarin in a bustling market, everything you do will be part of your learning experience.
+Beijing will be your classroom.
+From eating jian bing purchased from a street vendor to haggling in Mandarin in a bustling market, everything you do is part of your learning experience.

-We want you to feel at home in China, so we will do everything we can to help you integrate into life in Beijing, from internships to cultural activities.
-To facilitate language improvement and cultural understanding, you have the option of living in a homestay or in a dorm with a Chinese roommate.
+We want you to feel at home in China, so we do everything we can to help you integrate into life in Beijing.
+To facilitate language improvement and cultural understanding, you have the option of living in a homestay or in a dorm with a Chinese roommate, depending on availability.
+We also organize many cultural activities throughout the semester.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
-We offer courses that explore Chinese Language, History, and Culture through an in-depth and hands-on approach.
+We offer courses that explore topics such as Chinese language, environment, development, and culture through an in-depth and hands-on approach.
 Our world-class professors enhance your academic experience and provide you with new perspectives each day in class.

-Three sequential blocks each feature two 3-credit, 300-level courses on China, as well as Chinese language classes.
-You select one of course in each block.
+The three sequential blocks each feature two 3-credit, 300-level courses on China, as well as Chinese language classes.
+You select one area studies course in each block.
 Each block lasts four and a half weeks.
+Chinese language continues the entire semester.

-All courses are 3 credits unless otherwise noted and you take 15 credit hours per semester.
+All courses are 3 credits unless otherwise noted and you must take 15 credit hours per semester.

 Required for all students: